Personal power 101: Breaking sartorial rules

 Mixing patterns says life is unpredictable and that’s okay.
 We are open to surprises which is a power in itself.

-Imagine my surprised giggle watching style hawks jump into the dangerously uncontrolled trend, eagerly creating “how to” blogs and posts, wrapping the unruly into rules.
+Imagine my sarcastic smirk watching style hawks jump into the dangerously uncontrolled trend, eagerly creating “how to” blogs and posts, wrapping the unruly into rules.
+Again?
 Yes, you can mismatch but only if…..

 Fashion psychology says, when we get stuck in a rut we have to let go of the old ways to remove our obstacles and see new possibilities.
 Break what confines you and celebrate authenticity.

 So.
-The next time you're bored with your wardrobe, “sit in it”, not the wardrobe but your feelings and explore what you really want; a sartorial statement of who you are right now.
+The next time you're bored with your wardrobe, “sit in it”, not the wardrobe (maybe that too) but your feelings and explore what you really want; a sartorial statement of who you would like to be and present to the world.

 The fashion rebellion of mixing patterns is a reminder that our choices extend beyond the clothes we wear – they are a reflection of our desire for freedom, our refusal to be confined, and our commitment to embracing the beautiful messiness of individuality.

 Go ahead, mix those patterns with pride and a giggle.
-Let your fashion rebellion be your cape of freedom in a world that might not be ready for an artfully random you.
+Let your conscious fashion rebellion be your protective cape in a world that might not be ready for an artfully random you.
+Likeminded people will celebrate your choices.
+Timid people will be inspired.
+Your organized chaos of breaking the sartorial rules is your win win.

 “We can all be royal.”
 Puff sleeve philosophy